A sizzlin’ summer day in Sonoma County — the kind of day that’s absolutely made for a beautiful beach where you can

 - The Swimming Lagoon at Spring Lake Regional Park: One of many reasons that Spring Lake ranks high in park visitation is its wonderful three-acre swimming lagoon with beach.
-This place is extremely family friendly, park admission is free (but parking is $7), and there are picnic tables for bring-your-own eats (as well as a seasonal café and a lakeside grill if you’d rather have someone else do all the work).
+This place is extremely family friendly, park admission is free (but parking is $7), and there are picnic tables for bring-your-own eats (as well as a seasonal café if you’d rather have someone else do all the work).
 You can also rent a canoe and paddle about, observing the wildlife.
 Lifeguards are on duty.
-New in summer 2016: an inflatable Water Park (open Memorial Day weekend to Labor Day weekend) in the swimming lagoon, where children and adults can bounce, climb, slide, and balance on a series of colorful floating play stations.
+There's an inflatable Water Park (open Memorial Day weekend to Labor Day weekend) in the swimming lagoon, where children and adults can bounce, climb, slide, and balance on a series of colorful floating play stations.
 Children must be at least 6 years old to use the Water Park, and admission is $10 for children age 6 or older, $15 for adults, or $45 for a family of four.
 391 Violetti Drive, Santa Rosa, 707-539-8092

 Regional park swimming beaches on the Russian River without lifeguards on duty include: